-In addition to evaluating the side effects of carbon monoxide poisoning, there are numerous exams, tests and methods available to diagnose the problem conclusively.
+In addition to evaluating the side effects of carbon monoxide poisoning, there are numerous exams, tests, and methods available to diagnose the problem conclusively.
 Healthcare providers usually perform an extensive examination and analyze signs and symptoms of the patient and other victims including pets that might have been in the exposed environment.
 The doctor can provide a comprehensive diagnosis by performing numerous tests including:

-- Neurological Exam – A comprehensive neurological examination can detect how the brain operates after exposure to CO gases.
+- Neurological Exam – A detailed neurological examination can detect how the brain operates after exposure to CO gases.
 Part of the exam will include checking balance, memory, hand grasp and the patient’s pupils.